-PHA plans to add 182 units at five (5) new developments to its public housing inventory in FY 2022 as summarized in Table 1.
+PHA plans to add 334 units at ten (10) developments to its public housing inventory in FY 2023 as summarized in Table 1.
+Note that the first five listed developments comprising 182 units were previously included in PHA's FY 2022 Annual Plan.
+For these five developments, financial closings took place in FY 2022; however, construction and occupancy is now scheduled to occur in FY 2023.
 PHA competitively selected the developments to receive public housing operating subsidy through a Request for Proposals (RFP) under PHA's Unit Based Development and Leasing (UBV) program.
 All planned public housing developments will be undertaken by third party developer partners.
 The actual number of new public housing units may vary depending on several variables including changes to financing plans and construction schedules, receipt of Low Income Housing Tax Credits, HUD processing timetables and other factors.
-PHA will continue to comply with all applicable environmental requirements, and coordinate environmental review activities with the HUD Field Office for these developments.
-PHA may issue a new Request for Proposals (RFP) during FY 2022 and may select additional developments for receipt of public housing Annual Contributions Contract(s) as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
-Due to changes in development plans and schedules, planned developments shown in Table 1 may also appear in prior or subsequent Annual Plans.
+PHA will continue to comply with all applicable environmental requirements and coordinate environmental review activities with the HUD Field Office for these developments.
+PHA may issue a new Request for Proposals (RFP) during FY 2023 and may select additional developments for receipt of public housing Annual Contributions Contract(s) as a result of that or prior RFP(s), subject to approval of the PHA Board of Commissioners.
+As noted above, due to changes in development plans and schedules, planned developments shown in Table 1 may also appear in prior or subsequent Annual Plans.
+In addition to the new public housing units detailed on Table 1, PHA and/or its development partners plan to develop other public housing units that will then be converted to Project Based Voucher assistance pursuant to HUD's "Faircloth to RAD" initiative.
+Further information on PHA's planned Faircloth to RAD activities is included in the Rental Assistance Demonstration discussion below.

-AMP Name/# Bedroom Size Total Population # of UFA AS Units 0/1 2 3 4 5 6+ Units Туре Fully Accessible Adaptable Allegheny West Plaza 45 45 Senior 62+ 12 Be a Gem Crossing 7 23 11 41 Family/ General 6 Mill Redevelopment A & Indiana 3 26 7 36 Family 7 Rafael Porrata Doria Place 30 30 Senior 55+/ Disabled 15 15 West Mill Place 11 11 8 30 Family, Other 4 26 Total Public Hous Total Public Housing Units to be Added in Plan Year 44 41
+AMP Name/# Bedroom Size Total Units Population Type # Section on 504 0/1 2 3 4 5 6+ Accessible Units (Mobility) Hearing/ Vision Allegheny West Plaza 45 45 Senior 62+ 12 Be a Gem Crossing 7 23 11 41 Family/ General 6 Mill Redevelopment A & Indiana 3 26 7 36 Family 7 Rafael Porrata Doria Place 30 30 Senior 55+/ Disabled 15 15 West Mill Place 11 11 8 30 Family, Other 4 26 Mamie Nichols Phase II 7 7 1 15 Family 6 Janney Apartments 18 18 Senior/ Disabled 6 2 Eastwick 45 45 Senior/ 6

-Table 1: Planned New Public Housing Units in FY 2022
+Table 1: Planned New Public Housing Units in FY 2023